leslier7/UltrasonicSensor/README.md

-# ultrasonic
+# Ultrasonic sensor
-A simple interupt driven ultrasonic driver for the Raspberry Pi Pico in C
+A simple interupt driven ultrasonic driver for the Raspberry Pi Pico in C. See ultrasonic_demo.c for an example of how to use the code.